-Armed with the knowledge that college completion grants work, Great Lakes and Lumina Foundation have also made two-year grants of $50,000 to each of nine colleges as part of the APLU's latest completion grant program.
-Great Lakes is supporting Cleveland State University, Kent State University, The Ohio State University and the University of Arkansas at Pine Bluff.
-The funding is being used to implement and administer the grant program at these institutions already serving a significant percentage of low-income, first generation and minority students.
+Armed with the knowledge that college completion grants work, Great Lakes and Lumina Foundation made two-year grants of $50,000 to each of nine colleges as part of APLU's completion grant program.
+We supported Cleveland State University, Kent State University, The Ohio State University and the University of Arkansas at Pine Bluff.
+The funding was used to implement and administer the grant program at these institutions already serving a significant percentage of low-income, first generation and minority students.

-Completion grants have been distributed for a minimum of four semesters at all nine sub-grantees.
-In the most recent fall semester, the nine institutions supported 475 students.
-Of all the students that colleges supported during fall 2016, approximately 98% of these students either graduated or returned for spring 2017 semester.
+Completion grants were distributed for a minimum of four semesters at all nine sub-grantees, supporting 475 students.
+Of all the students that colleges supported during fall 2016, approximately 98% either graduated or returned for spring 2017 semester.

 APLU has secured a grant from the U.S. Department of Education, Institute for Education Science that will evaluate completion grants and increase the number of colleges implementing them.
 This complementary project will increase knowledge within the field about the most effective strategies for scaling completion grant programs.